SportsPro

 SportsPro is a brand of Henley Media Group, and a London, UK based media company for the sports industry in digital and events.

+History

+SportsPro was founded by journalist and publisher Tom Rubython in 2008 to replace BusinessF1, Rubython's previous magazine.
+This transformed the publication into a business title that covered the entire sports industry as opposed to just Formula 1.
+The magazine was sold to London-based Henley Media Group in February 2009.

 Digital

 The SportsPro Media website and newsletters are sources of industry news and cover sport business appointments, developments, bids and deals across Sponsorship & Marketing, Broadcast & OTT, Technology, Finance & Investment, Major Events & Sustainability, and Women's Sport.
+A subscription is required in order to read all the news articles available online.